chrisglein/chrisglein.github.io/rum-runner/rules.md

 ## 6. (☠️) TRIGGER CREW EFFECTS
 After a raid has ended, whether successful or not, execute the game text of all crew in the raiding party.
 If there are multiple crew the effects may be resolved in the order of the pirate's choosing.

-- Any other effects that trigger off a successful raid (such as that of "Treasure Map") happen after all crew effects.
+- Any other effects that trigger off a successful raid (such as that of _Treasure Map_) happen after all crew effects.

 <table>
 <tr><th>Crew effect</th><th>Event effect</th></tr>